When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.

 This walk is just not about the walk itself but it is also about all these different places you can stop at various points.

-To take part of the Coogee to Bondi walk, you first need to get to the starting point at Coogee Beach.
+To take part in the Coogee to Bondi walk, you first need to get to the starting point at Coogee Beach.

-There are several busses that can get you to Coogee from downtown including the X73/X74 and 373/374 (using Google Maps to plan your route is a good option here).
+There are several buses that can get you to Coogee from downtown & Circular Quay including the X73/X74 and 373/374 (using Google Maps to plan your route is a good option here).

-The busses run pretty frequently and the whole journey should take about 45 minutes and costs around $4 AUD.
+The buses run pretty frequently and the whole journey should take about 45 minutes and costs around $4 AUD.

 The starting point of the walk itself is on the northern end of the beach in the Dunningham Reserve.
 Once you enjoy Coogee a bit, make the walk up there, where you can begin the walk to Bondi.